Our Crayon Brands Test Will Convince You to Never Buy Crayola Crayons Again

 Cons:

-- Travel box is bulky and takes up the most room.
+• The travel box is bulky and takes up more room.

-If you caught my #2 pencil test, you may have already seen that Ticonderoga ranked as my number one pick.
-So when I saw Prang was made by the same company, I definitely had to give them a try!
+If you caught my best pencils test, you may have already seen that Ticonderoga ranked as my number one pick.
+So when I saw Prang was made by the same company, I had to give them a try!

 I was immediately impressed with Prang on paper.
 They’re very smooth and have very minimal flaking when compared to the Crayola and Cra-Z-Art crayon brands.
-However, they’re definitely pricier, and even at $5.99 per pack, I only received 16 colors which I felt were lacking.
+However, they’re pricier than the two other popular picks combined.

 All of that said, I do appreciate how they’re made from soybeans which is a renewable source and I haven’t had one break on me yet.
 If you don’t have a color preference, then I still think these would be a great everyday option.